juspay/hyperswitch/crates/test_utils/README.md

     - Example: `--header "key1:value1" --header "key2:value2"`
 - `--verbose` -- A boolean to print detailed logs (requests and responses)

+> [!Note]
-**Note:** Passing `--verbose` will also print the connector as well as admin API keys in the logs.
+> Passing `--verbose` will also print the connector as well as admin API keys in the logs.
 So, make sure you don't push the commands with `--verbose` to any public repository.

 ### Running tests

 - Tests can be run with the following command:

   ```shell
   cargo run --package test_utils --bin test_utils -- --connector-name=<connector_name> --base-url=<base_url> --admin-api-key=<admin_api_key> \
   # optionally
   --folder "<folder_name_1>,<folder_name_2>,...<folder_name_n>" --verbose
   ```

+> [!Note]
-**Note**: You can omit `--package test_utils` at the time of running the above command since it is optional.
+> You can omit `--package test_utils` at the time of running the above command since it is optional.

 ## UI tests